Clearing price distributions in call auctions: Notation and proofs

 \end{lemma} These two lemmas imply the following explicit expression for the clearing price distribution in terms of the distributions of supply and demand, $F_A$ and $F_B$, conditional on $N_A$ and $N_B$. \thmcpdist* \begin{proof} From lemma~\ref{lem:technlemma} and the independence of $\DA(x)$ and $\DB(x)$ it follows that,

 where conditioning on $N_{A}, N_{B}$ has been omitted for ease of notation.
-The result follows from lemma~\ref{lem:bindist}. \end{proof} Regarding definition~\ref{def:eq_volume}, the following remark is in order. \begin{remark} The quantity $V=\DA(X)$ should be interpreted as the maximal number of orders that can be matched in clearing.
-In the context of a call auction, it is the total volume that is transacted.
-If $F_A$ and $F_B$ are continuous distributions, there is almost surely a unique point where $\DA$ and $\DB$ intersect, hence $V=\DA(X)=\DB(X)$.
-In the case of a discrete price-axis it is possible that $\DA(X)>\DB(X)$, which means that the volume $\DA(X)$ is not completely matched (see the upper right panel of figure~\ref{fig:da_db_simple}).
-As a convention, we neglect such discretization effects and continue with definition~\ref{def:eq_volume} (compare with the resolution to the ambiguity for $X$, as an infimum, see remark~\ref{rem:eqpricedef}). \end{remark} Similarly, we derive the joint distribution of $(X,V)$ from eq.(\ref{eq:eq_equation}).
+The result follows from lemma~\ref{lem:bindist}. \end{proof} Similarly, we derive the joint distribution of $(X,V)$ from eq.(\ref{eq:eq_equation}).
 Recall that the price-axis $\calX$ is a discrete set, $\calX :=\{x_0, x_0 + \delta, \dots\}$, for some $\delta>0$. \thmxv* \begin{proof} In order to characterize the transacted volume $V$ in a similar sense as the clearing price in Lemma \ref{lem:technlemma}, define the generalized inverses $\DA^{-1}$ and $\DB^{-1}$ of $\DA$ and $\DB$ by